 Another reason our homes are so important to us is that they house our most treasured possessions, including family keepsakes and heirlooms, which came up as the second most valuable thing Canadians own in our survey.
 It can be a challenge to know how to protect those valuable possessions that we see as “priceless”, whether it’s your grandmother’s wedding ring or a set of vintage baseball cards.

-This is where appraisals can come in.
+This is where a good home inventory and appraisals can come in.
 Appraisers are experts at assigning a dollar value to those unique items, like vintage collectibles or antiques.
 Armed with their estimates, you can then have a conversation with your insurance agent to determine whether these items are fully protected against loss or damage.
 While insurance can never replace the sentimental value of items, it can help replace the monetary value if you have the right coverage.

 Insuring Your Gadgets